ossuminc/riddl/doc/src/hugo/content/introduction/compilation.md

 without further analysis.

 ## Structural Analysis
-The Riddl AST is scanned to identified all the definitions (things with names), create a symbol table from those names, and deduce the containment hierarchy of the model defined by the AST.
+The Riddl AST is scanned to identify all the definitions (things with names), create a symbol table from those names, and deduce the containment hierarchy of the model defined by the AST.